craws/OpenAtlas/sphinx/source/model/references.rst

 another document :cidoc_entity:`E31<E31-Document>` with a system type "file".
 In this case the file is not the depiction of the reference but the reference is the origin of the file.
-This is mostly needed to document the copyright resp. right holder or source of the file.
+This is mostly needed to document the copyright respectively right holder or source of the file.